ComposableAnalytics/Docs/docs/DataPortals/05.Control-Details/SSN.md

 ## Overview

-The **SSN** control type allows for entry of a Social Security Number
+The **SSN** control type allows for entry of a Social Security Number.

 ![SSN Control](../img/SSN.png)